confluentinc/ksql/documentation/quickstart-non-docker.rst

 .. sourcecode:: bash

-   $ java -jar /app2/ksql-examples-1.0-SNAPSHOT-standalone.jar quickstart=pageview format=delimited topic=pageviews maxInterval=10000
+   $ java -jar /app2/ksql-examples-1.0-SNAPSHOT-standalone.jar quickstart=pageviews format=delimited topic=pageviews maxInterval=10000

 3. Produce Kafka data to a topic ``users`` using the provided data generator.
 The following example continuously generates data with a value in Json format